 Students who move into the District from an accredited school shall be assigned to the same grade as they were attending in their previous school (mid-year transfers) or as they would have been assigned in their previous school.
-Home-schooled and private school students shall be evaluated by the District to determine their appropriate grade placement.
+Home-schooled students shall be evaluated by the District to determine their appropriate grade placement.